eriksank/jsonlex/README.md

 $ cat input.php | lex-extract start=<?php end=?>
 ```

-All html will have replaced by spaces.
+All html will have replaced by been spaces.

 ## Why jsonlex?